occasionaljunk/libretaxi/README.md

 # LibreTaxi, open source alternative for Uber/Lyft

+EDIT A: I might do something.
+Don't watch this space.

 LibreTaxi makes taxis affordable again by completely removing all layers in between.
 Passengers pay with cash and get connected with drivers directly, where LibreTaxi is a thin layer allowing to negotiate the price before order is confirmed.
 No registration/approval is required.
 Less regulations.

 * Available at [@libretaxi_bot](https://telegram.me/libretaxi_bot)